isambard-sc/conch/docs/config.rst

    .. confval:: hostname

-      a string containing the real hostname of the platform to SSH into.
+      a string containing the real hostname of the resource to SSH into.

    .. confval:: proxy_jump

-      a string containing the hostname to be used by `ProxyJump`.
+      an optional string containing the hostname to be used by `ProxyJump`.

    For example, it might look like: